OS Notes: Memory Management

 • If user process, kill

-• If kernel process, bad
+• If kernel process, bad, especially if in critical section

 mmap() tracing